Gallery North announces our campaign to build the

 How YOU Can Help

-Due to prudent planning and early leadership support, Gallery North raised $1.75 million in capital support and was recently awarded $500,000 in grant funding from New York State and Suffolk County.
-We now seek $1.75 million in community support for the construction and opening of our new facility.
-Our success relies on contributions from individuals like YOU.
+Due to prudent planning and leadership support, Gallery North has now raised $3.15 million in capital support and was recently awarded grant funding totaling $750,000 from New York State and Suffolk County.
+As of today, we have raised $3,900,000 toward our goal of $4.5 million.

 YOU CAN HELP make this new facility a reality!